technicalkiwi/markdown/AD Security Groups and Folder Permissions/Project Proposal.md

 Test if they still have the same access.

 **Step 5**
-Remove a Minor departments (Loss Prevention) explict user persmissions from Network Shares.
+Remove a Minor departments (Loss Prevention) explicit user permissions from Network Shares.
 Test if they still have the same access

 **Step 6**